VisTrails/VisTrails/doc/usersguide/parameter_widgets.rst

    :align: center
    :width: 100%

-   Example 1.1 - Complex Workflow with Parameter Widgets.
+   Figure 1 - Complex Workflow with Parameter Widgets.

 Enabling Parameter Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parameter widgets are hidden by default, but can be enabled by toggling the pencil icon in the 'Module Info' panel (See Figure :ref:`Example 1.2 <fig-enabling-edit-widgets>`).
+Parameter widgets are hidden by default, but can be enabled by toggling the pencil icon in the 'Module Info' panel (See :ref:`Figure 2 <fig-enabling-edit-widgets>`).
 This will show all existing parameter widgets as well as the pencil icons in 'Module Info' for adding new ones.